highlights of operations

 exploration and production

 Through our subsidiaries, Chevron is involved in two of Kazakhstan’s largest joint ventures: Tengizchevroil (TCO) and Karachaganak Petroleum Operating B.V.
 (KPO).
-Net daily production in 2015 from TCO and Karachaganak averaged 311,000 barrels of liquids and 486 million cubic feet of natural gas.
+Net daily production in 2016 from the Tengiz Field and the Karachaganak Field averaged 322,000 barrels of liquids and 529 million cubic feet of natural gas.

 Tengizchevroil looks ahead

 TCO is developing the Tengiz and Korolev crude oil fields in western Kazakhstan.
-Net daily production in 2015 averaged 257,000 barrels of crude oil, 348 million cubic feet of natural gas and 21,000 barrels of natural gas liquids.
-The majority of TCO’s crude oil production was exported through the CPC pipeline.
-The balance was exported by rail to Black Sea ports and via the Baku-Tbilisi-Ceyhan Pipeline to the Mediterranean.
+Net daily production in 2016 averaged 263,000 barrels of crude oil, 375 million cubic feet of natural gas and 22,000 barrels of natural gas liquids.
+The majority of TCO’s crude oil production was exported through the Caspian Pipeline.

 - The Capacity and Reliability Project is designed to reduce bottlenecks and increase plant efficiency and reliability at TCO facilities.